 Dantrolene can cause severe liver damage.
 Do not use dantrolene for conditions other than those recommended by your doctor.
 Do not take more than the recommended amount prescribed by your doctor.
-Do not take dantrolene if you have active liver disease.
-If you experience any of the following symptoms, call your doctor immediately: yellowing of the skin or eyes, dark urine, black tarry stools, or severe nausea and vomiting.
+Do not take dantrolene if you have liver disease.
+If you experience any of the following symptoms, call your doctor immediately: yellowing of the skin or eyes, dark urine, black tarry stools, nausea, vomiting, loss of appetite, pain in the upper right part of the stomach, or unusual bruising or bleeding.

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests to check your response to dantrolene.
+Your doctor will order certain lab tests before and during your treatment to check your response to dantrolene.

 Why is this medication prescribed?